Denominators in Lusztig's asymptotic Hecke algebra via the Plancherel formula: Introduction

 where by abuse of notation we have written $\phi'$ again for the base-change to $\bk$. \end{dfn} The idea of the name of the definition is that $s'\in\mathbf{G}^\vee(\C)$ is a ``constant element" not depending on $\bq$.

 Next is a generalization of Casselman's criterion, which as such, requires a choice of dominant weights.
-The definitions in both \cite{KLDeligneLanglands} and \cite{affineIV} are both given under the choice of positive roots to be those associated to the opposite Borel (the so-called geometric choice of dominance).
-On the other hand, for purposes of harmonic analysis, Casselman's criterion as usually stated uses the standard choice of positive roots.
+Following \cite{KLDeligneLanglands} (see the proof of Prop.
+1.6 of \textit{loc. cit.}) and \cite[Section 1.6]{affineIV}, we choose the positive roots to be those occurring in $\g/\bB$.